RolandDreger/InDesign-Styles-Colors-and-Fonts/readme.md

 ## General Notes

+### Book Synchronization
 Styles and colors can get into the document via the book synchronization.
 These can be deleted without warning message if they are not applied in the current document.

+### Search in IDML
+Sometimes you can reach your goal faster if you search for "orphaned" formats in the IDML file.

+1. Export InDesign document as IDML
+2. Change the file extension to .zip
+3. Unpack the ZIP folder
+4. Search in the unpacked files e.g. for the name of the style

+## Contribute
 If something is missing, please tell me.